SalvadorSakho/SataxRepo/README.md

 During the creation of this project were used such instruments as:
   Back end: JavaEE (Servlet, Java Persistence API, Hibernate); XML (config file for hibernate); MS SQL DataBase; Apache Tomcat;
-  Front end: HTML, Jquery, Ajax
+  Front end: HTML, Jquery, Ajax.